-A romantic ruin in a secluded valley location.
-Berry Pomeroy was begun by the Pomeroy family in the 15th century.
-Within the castle defenses is an impressive Elizabethan manor built by the powerful Seymour family around the year 1560.
-The castle is entered through a massive gatehouse, which features a 15th century wall painting of the Three Kings.
-The manor was left to moulder after about 1700, but along the way it has collected a reputation as one of the most haunted ruins in England.
+A romantic ruin in a secluded valley location, Berry Pomeroy Castle was begun by the Pomeroy family in the 15th century.
+Within the castle defences stand an impressive Elizabethan manor built by the powerful Seymour family around the year 1560.
+The castle is entered through a massive gatehouse, which features a 15th-century wall painting of the Three Kings.
+The manor was left to moulder after about 1700, but along the way, it has collected a reputation as one of the most haunted ruins in England.
+Berry Pomeroy,

 Dartmouth Castle stands at the entrance to the Dart Estuary and guards the approaches to the port of Dartmouth.
 The castle was built by John Hawley in 1388, Hawley was a swashbuckling character, part civic politician, part privateer, and the apparent model for Chaucer's 'Shipman' in The Canterbury Tales.
-Within the castle defenses is the church of St Petrox, and a Victorian 'Old Battery'.
+Within the castle defences is the church of St Petrox and a Victorian 'Old Battery'.
+Castle Road,

 Okehampton Castle was once the largest fortress in Devon, but it is now a picturesque - and apparently haunted - ruin set on a high ridge looking over the River Okement.
 The castle was built shortly after the Norman Conquest as a simple motte and bailey castle.
 A stone keep was added.
-In the 14th century the castle was converted by Hugh Courtenay, Earl of Devon, into a more comfortable residence.
-Unfortunately, one of Hugh's descendents angered Henry VIII and fell from favour, so the castle was left to decay.
+In the 14th century, the castle was converted by Hugh Courtenay, Earl of Devon, into a more comfortable residence.
+Unfortunately, one of Hugh's descendants angered Henry VIII and fell from favour, so the castle was left to decay.
+Castle Lane,